WCSCourses/Molecular_Approaches_Clinical_Microbiology_2025/course_modules_2025/bioinformatics/bioinformatics_practical_manual.md

 ![](images/pubmlst18.png)

-On the following page, select the ‘N. meningitidis cgMLST v2’ scheme.
+On the following page, select the ‘N. meningitidis cgMLST v3’ scheme.
 Additional isolate identifiers can be included in the analysis although this should be kept to a minimum to prevent the resulting tree becoming overcluttered.
-Select country and year.
+Select isolate, country, and year.
 Click ‘Submit’.

 ![](images/pubmlst19.png)